 Screw-On.
 The screw on version is threaded, which allows you to screw it on to the front of the lens.

 Clip-In.
-There are ND filters that sit in your camera body, just in front of your mirror.
+There are types of ND filter that sit in your camera body, just in front of your mirror.
 These are preferable, as they do not refract light like the others could.

 What Are ND Filter Strengths

 These filters come in all different strengths, for all different sorts of situations.
 When we talk about strength, we think in terms of stops.
 A 2-stop ND filter stops twice as much light as a 1-stop filter.

 We use stops to make the transition between camera settings and filter easier.

 A stop in photography is either halving or doubling the amount of light.
 In the case of ND filters, you are always halving or reducing the amount of light.
 A 1 stop ND filter will be stopping the light by 50% or half.

 A 10 stop filter is stopping the light by 10 halves in a row.
 It is important to do this sequentially.

 Some filters might be advertised in different ways.
 For example, instead of saying stops, they might use Optical Density of `1.5’ or a ‘ND factor of 32′.